Interstate 278

 08/29/05

-The entrance ramp from I-95 to Interstate 278 west includes a connector to Route 439 (Bayway Avenue) at Brunswick Avenue and Pulaski Street.
+The entrance ramp from I-95 (NJ Turnpike) to Interstate 278 west includes a connector to Route 439 (Bayway Avenue) at Brunswick Avenue (CR 616).

-The on-ramp from the New Jersey Turnpike adds a second westbound lane to Interstate 278 as the freeway passes under Brunswick Avenue.
+The entrance ramp from the New Jersey Turnpike adds a second westbound lane to Interstate 278.
+A second entrance ramp joins the freeway west from Brunswick Avenue ahead of the Park Avenue (CR 616) underpass.

-The roadways of I-278 separate at grassy berms leftover from the cancelled extension westward routing to Roselle, Union and Interstate 78.
+The roadways of I-278 diverge around a wide grassy median leftover from the cancelled westward extension of I-278 to Roselle, Union and Interstate 78.

 Interstate 278 concludes southward between the north and south roadways of U.S. 1/9 (Edgar Road).
 A slip ramp follows for the Bayway Refinery area.